 GGRTPO uses Traffic Analysis Zone (TAZ) boundaries in analysis of socio-economic data.
-Geographically, the Census study area was subdivided into thirteen Census Tracts which (in Washington County) were equivalent to the Census Tracts (CT) (See Appendix 6/7) and numbered identically to the CT's.
+Geographically, the Census study area was subdivided into thirty-two (32) Census Tracts.
+(See Appendix 6/7).
 One of the tasks of this planning effort was to create more detailed TAZ, based on census block data for the rural areas of the state.
 Census data is organized by County, Census Tracts, Block Groups and the smallest units, Tabulation blocks.
 135 TAZ were created based on block data, each with populations numbering 200 to 600 people.
 See the Maps in Appendix 7 for more information.